-Expedite the Process of Getting A Lump Sum for Payments
+Expedite the Process of Getting Your Lump Sum Payout

 It may seem like a long road to taking back the control over your settlement.
 However, there are a couple of steps that you can take today to expedite this process: